 "I want to make a deal with you, Anthony...
 Please, allow me to finish explaining before you stop me."

 Tony gave him a blank stare.
-He had a bad feeling about all of this, which of course wasn't surprising.
+He had a bad feeling, which of course wasn't surprising.
 It shouldn't take a genius to figure out that everything about the man was only bad news.
 One way or another.

 "Thank you...
 I am an old man and while my own generation is still strong, it is slowly dying and my children are weak.
 As you know, my hands are not clean and they never will be, but I will let you know a secret...
 My children are weak because our blood is not what it used to be, but also because I raised them weak.
 As a revenge against my own father, but that is a story for another time."